ddrmv/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/d-dramchev/)

-Creative and driven Junior Full-Stack Software Engineer with experience in Ruby, Python, JavaScript, Typescript (and some C++, Lua).
+Creative and hard-working Junior Full-Stack Software Engineer with experience in Ruby, Python, JavaScript, Typescript (and others).
 Recent Makers graduate, with a degree in Computing, and a passion for writing high-quality, optimised code.
 With aptitude for maths and logic, lead by curiosity and desire to learn, I'm looking for a company where I would be able work on challenging problems and write meaningful and beautiful software.

 ## Projects